eead-csic-compbio/scripting_linux_shell/session2.md

     Hello
     Bye

 Don't worry if you don't understand the previous code in detail.
-Just consider it as a code which you run, and prints "Hello" to the stdout and "Bye" to the stderr.
-However, it is very important to understand that the stdout is represented with the number 1, and when we redirect with `>`, as we saw in session1, it is the same as if we would use `1>`.
-On the other hand, the stderr is represented with the number 2, so when we want to redirect the stderr we use `2>`.
-A bit more complex, to redirect the stdout to stderr we write `1>&2`, and to redirect the stderr to stdout we write `2>&1`.
+Just consider that it is a code which prints "Hello" to the stdout and "Bye" to the stderr.

+However, it is very important to understand that the stdout is represented with the number 1, and when we redirect it to a file with `> FILE`, as we saw in session1, it is equivalent to `1> FILE`.
+On the other hand, the stderr is represented with the number 2, so when we want to redirect the stderr to a file we use `2> FILE`.
+A bit more complex: to redirect the stdout to stderr we write `1>&2`, and to redirect the stderr to stdout we write `2>&1`.
-Nonetheless, we give a brief explanation of the previous code:

-- We are using the parentheses `(` and `)` to enclose 2 commands which we want to run as a single one.
-- The first `printf "Hello\n"` just prints "Hello" to the stdout (which is the default output of `printf`).
-- We separate both commands with `;`.
-- The second command `printf "Bye\n" 1>&2` prints "Bye" to the stderr, because we use `1>&2` to redirect the stdout to the stderr.

-Therefore, the previous parentheses-enclosed command (technically called a *subshell*) prints text to both stdout and stderr, and we can redirect that output in different ways:
+Therefore, the previous parentheses-enclosed code (technically called a *subshell*) prints text to both stdout and stderr.
+From outside the code, we can redirect that output in different ways:

     (printf "Hello\n"; printf "Bye\n" 1>&2) > file.out